jhweintraub/CTF-Writeups/CastorCTF/Forensics/Leftovers/README.md

+`Prompt - We suspect a user has been typing faster than a computer.
+Our analyst don't know what to make of it, maybe you will be the one to shine light on the subject.`

-usb protocols on the pcap - "leftover packet data" ---- its a keylogger - export to csv and carve out that field
+The file is a pcap, opened in wireshark we get only a bunch of packets for USB protocol.
+Based on the name of the challenge and the misc. data field `leftover packet data`, we can assume these are packets transmitted by a keylogger - Since there's only one data field we can export to csv and carve out that field

-convert the data to the mapping for each key online

-we get the flag in a weird find way but we got it

-castorsCTF{1stiswhatyouwant}
+I was able to find a script online that using known USB-byte mappings for the data field converted it to the corresponding ascii values

+We find the flag hidden in the wierd data and with a bit of toying with the l33tspeak we can grab the flag

+`castorsCTF{1stiswhatyouwant}`